 (1) Unless authorised in writing by the chief executive officer, a person who blows or plays on any musical instrument in or on a conveyance or a facility commits an offence.

-Modified penalty: a fine of $100.
+Modified penalty for this subregulation: a fine of $100.

-Penalty: a fine of $500.
+Penalty for this subregulation: a fine of $500.

 (2) A person who operates a device producing a sound (other than a telephone) in or on a conveyance or a facility unless the device is operated with the use of a headphone or ear plug or with the prior approval of the chief executive officer commits an offence.

-Modified penalty: a fine of $100.
+Modified penalty for this subregulation: a fine of $100.

-Penalty: a fine of $500.
+Penalty for this subregulation: a fine of $500.

 [Regulation 16 amended: Gazette 24 Jul 2009 p.
 2954; 5 Nov 2013 p.
-4954-5.]
+4954-5; SL 2023/75 r.
+13.]

 17. Selling things or services or distributing handbills etc. prohibited